realadamli/realadamli.github.io/index.md

     var msg;

     if (currentHour < 5)
-        msg = 'Hello Night owl, welcome back to Kōan Trading';
+        msg = "Hello Night owl, welcome back to Kōan Trading";
     else if(currentHour >= 5 && currentHour < 12)
-	msg = 'Good morning, welcome background';
+	msg = "Good morning, welcome back to Kōan Trading";
     else if(currentHour == 12)
-	msg = 'welcome back to Kōan Trading, time to eat some lunch';
+	msg = 'welcome back to Kōan Trading, did you remember to eat lunch?' ;
     else if (currentHour >= 12 && currentHour <= 17)
         msg = 'Good Afternoon, welcome back to Kōan Trading';
     else if (currentHour >= 17 && currentHour < 24)
         msg = 'Good Evening, welcome back to Kōan Trading';
 			    else if(currentHour == 24)
-				msg = 'welcome back to Kōan Trading, time to sleep soon';
+				msg = "welcome back to Kōan Trading, don't forget to get some sleep";

     document.getElementById('greeting').innerHTML =
          msg;